 Sibuyan Island has three municipalities named San Fernando, Cajidiocan, and Magdiwang, the Capital of the Island.
 It’s still part of the group of Islands of Romblon, and I am so happy that after exploring the Marble Capital, Romblon, we then hopped on the boat and off to explore SIBUYAN ISLANDS!

 1. Take a bus from Manila to Batangas Port

 2. Travel via 2go Ferry to Romblon Island (Travel time 8 hrs)

 3. From Romblon, take a Ferry via Starhorse Shipping – Php 280.00 Regular Fare

 MC Town Center

-Located in San Fernando, If you are planning to explore Cresta De Gallo, then this is probably one of the closest places to stay.
-It’s right at the center of the municipality which is good.
-Their accommodation is very basic but it’s very clean and nicely air-conditioned.
-Since it’s at the city center, there are stores around the area which are quiet handy.
+Located in San Fernando, If you plan to explore Cresta De Gallo, this is probably one of the closest places to stay.
+It’s right at the center of the municipality, which is good.
+Their accommodation is very basic, but it’s very clean and nicely air-conditioned.
+Since it’s in the city center, there are stores around the area which are quite handy.
 They also have a restaurant which serves good food too.